altimetrik-digital-enablement-demo-hub/platform-github-actions/README.md

 - Create a test Workflow to test new Reusable Workflow and Composite Actions.
 - Provide a link to test Workflow in the PR.
 - Test deployments in local Kubernetes clusters using local GitHub Runners.

+## Using MkDocs to manage documentation

+The mkdocs files are located under `./docs` directory.